CANADA CARBON INC. ANNOUNCES EXTENSION OF PRIVATE PLACEMENT

-NOT FOR DISTRIBUTION TO UNITED STATES NEWSWIRE SERVICES OR FOR RELEASE PUBLICATION, DISTRIBUTION OR DISSEMINATION DIRECTLY, OR INDIRECTLY, IN WHOLE OR IN PART, IN OR INTO THE UNITED STATES

-Toronto, ON, Canada, May 26, 2025 (GLOBE NEWSWIRE) -- Further to its press release on March 14, 2025, Canada Carbon Inc. (the "Company") (TSX-V : CCB) announces it has been granted a 30 day extension to close its previously announced non-brokered private placement of up to 35,000,000 units (each, a “Unit”) at a price of $0.02 per Unit for aggregate gross proceeds of up to $700,000 (the “Offering”).
+Toronto, ON, Canada, June 02, 2025 (GLOBE NEWSWIRE) -- Further to its press releases on March 14, 2025 and May 26, 2025, Canada Carbon Inc. (the "Company") (TSX-V : CCB) announces it has been granted a 30 day extension to close its previously announced non-brokered private placement of up to 35,000,000 units (each, a “Unit”) at a price of $0.02 per Unit for aggregate gross proceeds of up to $700,000 (the “Offering”).
 Each Unit shall be comprised of one (1) common share in the capital of the Company (each, a “Common Share”) and one (1) common share purchase warrant (each, a “Warrant”).
 Each Warrant shall entitle the holder thereof to acquire one (1) Common Share at a price of $0.06 per share for a period of 60 months from the date of issuance.
-The Company now has until May 29, 2025 to complete the Offering.
+The Company now has until June 30, 2025 to complete the Offering.

 All securities issued pursuant to the Offering will be subject to a hold period of four months plus a day from the date of issuance and the resale rules of applicable securities legislation.
 The proceeds from the Offering will be used by the Company for corporate and general working capital purposes.
 The closing of the Offering is subject to certain conditions including, but not limited to, the receipt of all necessary regulatory and other approvals, including the approval of the TSX Venture Exchange.